What is cashmere?

 Our cashmere uses the finest white fibres, from the chest and the underbelly of goats found mainly in the mountain ranges of China and Tibet.
 Traditionally the goats were combed to obtain the fibres, but as shearing puts the animal under less stress, it is now the more common practice in the Inner Mongolia and Shaanxi areas where our cashmere is sourced.

 We are committed to protecting animal welfare, and proud to work with suppliers who operate unique tracing and quality management systems to provide transparency and traceability for where their cashmere is obtained.
-Our cashmere comes from one of Scotland’s, and the world's, leading cashmere yarn spinners.
 The unique Pringle of Scotland cashmere hand owes it qualities to the very soft water from local Scottish rivers used during the production, as well as a specific degree of tension and twist perfected over the years.
 This allows our cashmere to mature and soften as it is washed, worn and loved.

 Making Cashmere Knitwear